kvig-93/Heirloom/Design Considerations.md

 4. Consistency: Use relational database principles to enforce integrity and prevent duplication.

+5. The database is normalized to reduce redundancy and improve data integrity.
+The schema design allows for flexibility and scalability to accomodate for new process, inputs and analyses in the future.

+6. Primary keys and foreign keys are created to have data consistency and enforce relationships.

-5. Assumptions to design the data model, schema and target database:
+7. Assumptions to design the data model, schema and target database:

  * Experiments have multiple processes which may vary in type and number and the time fields in the table are essential     for tracking sequence and duration of process.
 The Process Type are assumed to exist as clean vocabulary.
 Processes      have distinct and varying inputs and outputs.
  * Only measureable inputs are stored in ProcessInputs and to allow for dynamic inputs we store ProcessInputs separately